DarkAndHungryGod/GuyLine/README.md

 an area, and a spreadsheet will happily give you a confident, wrong number.
 GuyLine won't: the dimensional checker is a correctness *engine*, and the same public API that the UI draws is the one an AI agent can drive; propose a graph, read back the exact dimensional fault, repair it.
+A tool that humans and AI can use to prove units are coherent and in sync.

 Conceptual cousins: Grasshopper, Dynamo, Mathcad.